 The pool area was really pretty, surrounded by beautiful palms and bougainvilleas.
 We had plenty of space to relax but make sure you bring bug spray because the mosquitos were relentless!

-There is no restaurant at the hotel but there is a bar by the pool which also had music playing in the afternoon.
-There is no shortage of other restaurants within walking distance, but just know that a lot of the restaurants in town are very expensive.
+There is not a restaurant at the hotel but there is a bar by the pool which also had music playing in the afternoon.
+There is not a shortage of other restaurants within walking distance, but just know that a lot of the restaurants in town are very expensive.

 When I say expensive you need to be prepared to take out a payday loan to buy groceries when you return home!

 We all grabbed a bike and took the short ride to Danny Buoys Grill for both lunch and dinner.
-The food was amazing but here is the difference between staying in a Turks and Caicos all-inclusive resort and renting a beach house.
+The food was amazing but here is the difference between staying in an all-inclusive family vacation vs. renting a beach house.

 My husband and daughters had burgers which were $37.00 each!
 I had an order of hot wings which were $47.00 and my mom ordered fish n chips which were $42.00 and that is not including fries, desserts, sodas, and the cocktails my hubby and I consumed.
 We spent well over $500 on food for one night which is crazy!